kubedb/docs/docs/guides/redis/concepts/redissentinel.md

 `spec.podTemplate.spec.resources` is an optional field.
 This can be used to request compute resources required by the database pods.
 To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

-### spec.serviceTemplate
+### spec.serviceTemplates

-You can also provide a template for the services created by KubeDB operator for Redis server through `spec.serviceTemplate`.
+You can also provide a template for the services created by KubeDB operator for Redis server through `spec.serviceTemplates`.
 This will allow you to set the type and other properties of the services.

-KubeDB allows following fields to set in `spec.serviceTemplate`:
+KubeDB allows following fields to set in `spec.serviceTemplates`:

 - metadata:
   - annotations